 - Board Appeal (formal hearing)

-Don’t panic if it takes 4-6 months.
+Don’t panic if it takes 3-5 months (average is currently around 85 days).
 Check claim status on VA.gov.

 See Also: The VA DENIED My Claim: Now What?